Mathematical Formulation

 Minimum switch-on and switch-off state of a line [h] «eMinSwOnState» «eMinSwOffState»

-DC Power flow for existing and non-switchable, and candidate and switchable AC-type lines (Kirchhoff’s second law) [rad] «eKirchhoff2ndLaw1» «eKirchhoff2ndLaw2»
+DC Optimal power flow for existing and non-switchable, and candidate and switchable AC-type lines (Kirchhoff’s second law) [rad] «eKirchhoff2ndLaw1» «eKirchhoff2ndLaw2»

-Half ohmic losses are linearly approximated as a function of the flow [GW] «eLineLosses1» «eLineLosses2»
+Half ohmic losses are linearly approximated as a function of the power flow [GW] «eLineLosses1» «eLineLosses2»

 Hydrogen network operation